From humble roots to global aluminum industry powerhouse

-In 1968, Bill’s brother Frank, with a Ph.D. in ceramic engineering, joined the company.
+In 1968, Bill’s brother Frank and his Ph.D. in ceramic engineering joined the company.
 The two eventually purchased the company from their parents with the promise to build on the core belief that if they continue to build quality products and give exceptional service, the business would thrive.

 It wasn’t long before they produced another industry changing breakthrough with the invention of the MaxiCast™ Hot Top Billet Casting System.
 This allowed casters to produce more billets per cast in their existing casting pits while requiring less time and fewer personnel.
-Within the space of another year, the Wagstaff AirSlip® Air Casting Technology was developed and patented.
+Within a year, the Wagstaff AirSlip® Air Casting Technology was developed and patented.
 This became the industry standard mold for producing the highest quality billet, and remains so today.

-Over the next several years, as the business and number of personnel grew, they expanded the range of casting technology products to include metal level control systems, the AutoCast™ automated casting control system, the Wagstaff ShurCast™ casting machine, and many more innovations to enhance casthouse maintenance and operations procedures.
+Over the next several years, as the business and number of personnel grew, Wagstaff expanded their range of casting technology products to include metal level control systems, the AutoCast™ automated casting control system, the Wagstaff ShurCast™ casting machine, and many more innovations to enhance casthouse maintenance and operations procedures.

-In 1986, Wagstaff opened a brand new Research and Development (R&D) facility fully staffed with technicians, craftspeople, engineers, and metallurgists.
+In 1986, Wagstaff opened a new Research and Development (R&D) facility fully staffed with technicians, craftspeople, engineers, and metallurgists.
 The company invested heavily in a robust, globally dispersed Technical Service group to provide customers with technical assistance in troubleshooting, startup, maintenance, and alloy development.
-Product specific training was developed and tailored to meet a customer’s individual requirements, including supervision, installation, and commissioning of Wagstaff casting equipment.
+Product specific training was developed and tailored to meet individual customer requirements, including supervision, installation, and commissioning of Wagstaff casting equipment.

-In the last decade, significant breakthroughs have been made in aerospace alloy applications.
+Significant breakthroughs have been made in aerospace alloy applications.
 For advanced alloy aerospace applications and larger billet diameters, Wagstaff developed the ARC™ billet mold technology.
-These molds are capable of producing billets up to 48-in. in diameter, typically used for strong alloy forging applications.
+These molds are capable of producing billets up to 48 inches in diameter, typically used for strong alloy forging applications.
 For aerospace applications in the rolling ingot arena, Wagstaff developed the Epsilon™ Ingot Casting System for Aerospace Alloys as an advanced, specialized system specifically to cast strong alloys for commercial, aerospace, and military applications.

-Continuing its strong commitment to ongoing R&D efforts, Wagstaff recently completed a state-of-the-art, full scale research casthouse outfitted with a production-sized casting pit; 60k furnace; and advanced water quality, metal filtration, and automation systems.
-The center not only serves experimental casting research, but is also utilized for showcasing new technologies and training customers.
+Continuing its strong commitment to ongoing R&D efforts, Wagstaff completed a state-of-the-art, full-scale research casthouse outfitted with a production-sized casting pit; 60,000 pound furnace; and advanced water quality, metal filtration, and automation systems.
+Commissioned in 2015, the center not only serves experimental casting research, but is also utilized for showcasing new technologies and training customers.

 In 2015, Wagstaff hosted Casting Confidence Week, bringing together aluminum casters from around the world for a week of technical presentations, hands-on workshops, and interactions with industry peers.
-As with the many prior User’s Conferences and workshops that Wagstaff hosted over the years, this one provided an excellent source of current information, expertise, and industry networking opportunities.
+As with the many prior user’s conferences and workshops that Wagstaff has hosted, this one provided an excellent source of current information, expertise, and industry networking opportunities.